nathanchen0/CIF_Junior_Nathan/README.md

 We started our first TBAG!
 This uses questions of some sort to make an adventure game.

 Mine is called "The Adventure of 0s and 1s" and it is a code related game with questions that the user will have to answer.

+When I print the instructions, I use my own function called setup() which allows me to print it whenever I want to without another chunk of text.